 While Austin's ramen selection isn't as big as New York or Los Angeles, the city still has really strong contenders.
-The best ramen spots include the exemplary brothy slurps of Ramen Tatsu-ya, chicken-based options at Kome, and more.
-There are even vegetarian and vegan ramens available at various restaurants.
+The best ramen restaurants in Austin bear exemplary brothy slurps of Ramen Tatsu-ya, chicken-based options at Kome, and more.
+There are vegetarian and vegan ramens available at various restaurants.
 Plus, in these takeout times, many restaurants have been dissembling the noodle dishes, with separate packaging for noodles, proteins/vegetables/seasonings, and broths, allowing people to prepare their ramen bowls at home for optimum quality.

 As with all businesses right now, be sure to call ahead to make sure each restaurant is still open or if there are updates on current offerings and service models, as things are changing constantly.
-Be sure to wear a mask, tip well, and, if you’re ordering delivery, try to order directly from the restaurant themselves.
+Be sure to wear a mask, tip well, and, if you’re ordering delivery, try to order directly from the restaurants themselves.